 What to Know for the Real Estate Exam

 What’s important to understand for the real estate exam is supply and demand, the participants in real estate markets, and of course, both sets of characteristics (physical and economic).
-Knowledge of those aspects will give a strong enough grasp on real estate economics that you should be able to pass that portion of the exam.
+Knowledge of those aspects will give you a strong enough grasp on real estate economics that you should be able to pass that portion of the exam.
 For more real estate concepts and terms, check out our article: Real Estate Terms: The Ultimate Guide.